-“Natasha excelled at direct client contact, showed strong clinical consultation skills with an openness to learning and was a top-notch asset to our outpatient treatment team!”
+Employer Comments: “Natasha excelled at direct client contact, showed strong clinical consultation skills with an openness to learning and was a top-notch asset to our outpatient treatment team!”

 College of Arts and Media

-The first college in Colorado devoted exclusively to arts and entertainment, the College of Arts & Media understands the influence of modern trends on traditional art forms.
+The first college in Colorado devoted exclusively to arts and entertainment, the College of Arts and Media understands the influence of modern trends on traditional art forms.
 We combine the latest technology with traditional methods, and we encourage our students to incorporate their discoveries of art's emerging dimensions with our comprehensive instruction on its classical forms.

-At the College of Arts & Media, we inspire your artistic spirit while developing your problem solving skills, allowing you to not only increase your technical knowledge, but to also grasp the practical and professional application of your artistic endeavors.
+At the College of Arts and Media, we inspire your artistic spirit while developing your problem solving skills, allowing you to not only increase your technical knowledge, but to also grasp the practical and professional application of your artistic endeavors.

-Sophia Rispoli: Junior/Communication
+Sophia Rispoli: Junior,

 AEG Live - Rocky Mountains

-I communicated with agents of upcoming live shows in Denver and created MySpace advertising blasts them.
+I communicated with agents of upcoming live shows in Denver and created MySpace advertising blasts for them.
 I routinely updated ticket count tracking programs, updated my supervisor’s bulletin board calendar and sent email notifications to business partners.
 At the Larimer Lounge venue, I made tickets and flyers, prepared advertising posters, and updated information systems.